Testamentary Trusts

 Tax Efficiency

-They help distribute assets in a tax-efficient way, reducing the tax your beneficiaries pay.
+Accordingly, it helps your distribute assets in a tax-efficient way, reducing the tax your beneficiaries pay.

 • Splitting trust income among multiple beneficiaries lowers tax liability.